k-chuang/data-science-competitions/medical-text-classification/README.md

 **Update**: My final rank on the CLP final leaderboard is **5th** with a F1 score of **0.7815**.
 This score is calculated on the entirety of the test set.

-*Note: This assignment follows a similar format with kaggle competitions in terms of ranking & scoring, except this was specifically a class competition for the SJSU CMPE 255 Data Mining course (Fall 2018).*
+*Note: This assignment follows a similar format with kaggle competitions in terms of ranking & scoring.*